chingachguk1977/Battleship-game/README.md

 ## Проекты
 * [Project 2.
 Game: Battleship game](https://github.com/chingachguk1977/Battleship-game)

-Роман Быков (SF, FPW-58) The project is in development.
+Роман Быков (SF, FPW-58)

-The repository will contain the classic Battleship game for 2 players.
+The repository contains the classic Battleship game.
+Now AI vs Human implemented.

+The file with the code is self-explanatory, thoroughly commented.
+Change MAX_COORD constant in the Board class, to adjust the board dimensions.
+Do not make it more than 10, as the board will not look nice otherwise.
+GLHF!

 * [Project 0.
 Game: Guess a Number](https://github.com/chingachguk1977/Guess_a_number)